qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

   :guilabel:`Use all selected dataset times` button to take the whole range.

 The :guilabel:`Operators` section contains all available operators.
-To add an operator to the raster calculator expression box, click the appropriate button.
+To add an operator to the mesh calculator expression box, click the appropriate button.
 Mathematical calculations (``+``, ``-``, ``*``, ... ) and statistical functions (``min``, ``max``, ``sum (aggr)``, ``average (aggr)``, ... ) are available.
 Conditional expressions (``=``, ``!=``, ``<``, ``>=``, ``IF``, ``AND``, ``NOT``, ... )